neo-y/korean_l2_writing_data_collection/README.md

             password:korlearnpw
             ```

-      4-3) Add dashboard
+      4.3) Add dashboard
-      - In the main page, go to `creat-import`
+      - In the main page, go to `create-import`
       - Click `Upload JSON file`
       - Select `grafana-setup.json` in the repository root
       - Click `import`